tezzachris/GARCH/README.md

 HEYDE - STUDENT PROCESSES

+Per stima modelli:
+1)
-On the Estimation of Heston-Nandi GARCH Using Returns and/or Options: A Simulation-based Approach
+2) On the Estimation of Heston-Nandi GARCH Using Returns and/or Options: A Simulation-based Approach
+3) simulated annealing

 Langrock - Some nonstandard stochastic volatility models and their estimation using structured hidden Markov models